 For years, we’ve known that consumers are serious about online reviews as a tool for informing their on- and offline purchasing decisions.
 Ninety-seven percent of people now read online reviews for local businesses, and between 86% to 90% say those reviews influence their buying decisions.
+This is where the need for reputation management expert tips arises.

 Your franchise’s perceived reputation is more than a conversion tool, though.
 Given Google’s propensity for featuring online reviews in search results—and even using them as a local ranking signal—reputation and reviews management has become an integral part of any franchise’s digital marketing strategy.